ArkThis/AHA_ObjectWorld/publish/AHA-Proposal1.md

 -------------------------------------

-# A Holodeck by August: Resolving annoying daily GLAM issues by switching to a Big Data tech-stack.
+# A Holodeck by August: Resolving annoying daily GLAM issues for good, by switching to a Big Data tech-stack and using filesystems for annotation needs.

 (**GLAM**: Galleries, Libraries, Archives and Museums)